 To quantify the effect of experimental uncertainties also for this case, we fixed $\Delta m^{2}=1$\,eV$^{2}$ and varied them individually.\footnote{Here we have selected a generic point close to the second main oscillation peak.
-Of course, the results vary depending on the chosen value of $\Delta m^{2}$ and the chosen experimental characteristics.} The $\Delta \chi^{2}$ profile in terms of the mixing angle $\sin^{2}\theta_{14}$ are given in figure \ref{fig:parameter_improvement} (right plot).
+Of course, the results vary depending on the chosen value of $\Delta m^{2}$ and the chosen experimental characteristics.} The $\Delta \chi^{2}$ profiles in terms of the mixing angle $\sin^{2}\theta_{14}$ are given in figure \ref{fig:parameter_improvement} (right plot).
 Also here, the flux uncertainty is the driving factor of the obtained sensitivity with $\sim54\%$ relative improvement.
-The impact of quenching and background level is stronger, i.e.\ $\sim4\%$ and $\sim14\%$ relative improvement, but are still of secondary importance.
+The impacts of quenching and background level are stronger, i.e.\ $\sim4\%$ and $\sim14\%$ relative improvements, but are still of secondary importance.
 An overall improvement of $\sim 57\%$ can be gained with the combination of these factors, less strong than for the seesaw limit.
-The effects an the two-dimensional parameter space are illustrated in figure \ref{fig:light_sterile_parameter_space_optimization}.
+The effects on the two-dimensional parameter space are illustrated in figure \ref{fig:light_sterile_parameter_space_optimization}.

 However, the parameter space probed is mostly excluded by existing short-baseline experiments.
 The advantage of CE$\nu$NS setups in this context lies in their compactness.
 An experiment of several medium-size CE$\nu$NS detectors at different distances would allow to reduce reactor-related uncertainties.
 In addition, CE$\nu$NS is sensitive to all neutrino flavors, providing complementary information to charged current electron-flavor–based searches.